Aeldit/CyanLib/changelogs/latest.md

-Make the translations map not static (was causing issues with translations when paired with other mods)
+Make the translations of each mod available to every other mod using the CyanLib.

+This fixes many issues where the config commands were not working properly